88-degrees/Book-of-Changes/appendix02s2.md

-## SECTION II
+### SECTION II

-XXXI.
+<a name="fr_"></a>[XXXI](#fn_220).
 (The trigram representing) a mountain and above it that for (the waters of) a marsh form Hsien.
 The superior man, in accordance with this, keeps his mind free from pre-occupation, and open to receive (the influences of) others.

-1. 'He moves his great toe:'--his mind is set on what is beyond (himself).
+1. 'He moves his great toe:' -- his mind is set on what is beyond (himself).

-2. Though 'there would be evil; yet, if he abide (quiet) in his place, there will be good fortune:'--through compliance (with the circumstances of his condition and place) there will be no injury.
+2. Though 'there would be evil; yet, if he abide (quiet) in his place, there will be good fortune:' -- through compliance (with the circumstances of his condition and place) there will be no injury.

-3. 'He moves his thighs:'--he still does not (want to) rest in his place.
-His will is set on 'following others:'--what he holds in his grasp is low.
+3. 'He moves his thighs:' -- he still does not (want to) rest in his place.
+His will is set on 'following others:' -- what he holds in his grasp is low.

 4. 'Firm correctness will lead to good fortune,

-p.
+###### p.
 306

-and prevent all occasion for repentance:'--there has not yet been any harm from (a selfish wish to) influence.
+and prevent all occasion for repentance:' -- there has not yet been any harm from (a selfish wish to) influence.
 'He is unsettled in his movements:'(his power to influence) is not yet either brilliant or great.

-5. 'He (tries to) move the flesh along the spine above the heart:'--his aim is trivial.
+5. 'He (tries to) move the flesh along the spine above the heart:' -- his aim is trivial.

-6. 'He moves his jaws and tongue:'--he (only) talks with loquacious mouth.
+6. 'He moves his jaws and tongue:' -- he (only) talks with loquacious mouth.

-p.
+###### p.
 307

-XXXII.
+<a name="fr_"></a>[XXXII](#fn_221).
 (The trigram representing) thunder and that for wind form Hăng.
 The superior man, in accordance with this, stands firm, and does not change his method (of operation).

 1. 'The evil attached to the deep desire for long continuance (in the subject of the first line)' arises from the deep seeking for it at the commencement (of things).

-2. 'All occasion for repentance on the part of the subject of the second NINE, (undivided,), disappears:'--he can abide long in the due mean.
+2. 'All occasion for repentance on the part of the subject of the second NINE, (undivided,), disappears:' -- he can abide long in the due mean.

-3. 'He does not continuously maintain his virtue:'--nowhere will he be borne with.
+3. 'He does not continuously maintain his virtue:' -- nowhere will he be borne with.

 4. (Going) for long to what is not his proper place, how can he get game?

-5. 'Such firm correctness in a wife will be fortunate:'--it is hers to the end of life to follow with an unchanged mind.
+5. 'Such firm correctness in a wife will be fortunate:' -- it is hers to the end of life to follow with an unchanged mind.
 The husband must decide what is right, and lay down the rule accordingly:--for him to follow (like) a wife is evil.

-6. 'The subject of the topmost line is exciting himself to long continuance:'--far will he be from achieving merit.
+6. 'The subject of the topmost line is exciting himself to long continuance:' -- far will he be from achieving merit.

-p.
+###### p.
 308

-XXXIII.
+<a name="fr_"></a>[XXXIII](#fn_222).
 (The trigram representing) the sky and below it that for a mountain form Thun.
 The superior man, in accordance with this, keeps small men at a distance, not by showing that he hates them, but by his own. dignified gravity.

-1. There is 'the perilousness of the position shown by the retiring tail:'--but if 'no movement' be made, what disaster can there be?
+1. There is 'the perilousness of the position shown by the retiring tail:' -- but if 'no movement' be made, what disaster can there be?

-2. 'He holds it as; by (a thong from the hide of) a yellow ox:'--his purpose is firm.
+2. 'He holds it as; by (a thong from the hide of) a yellow ox:' -- his purpose is firm.

 3. 'The peril connected with the case of one retiring, though bound,' is due to the (consequent) distress and exhaustion.
-'If he were (to deal as in) nourishing a servant or concubine, it would be fortunate for him:'--but a great affair cannot be dealt with in this way.
+'If he were (to deal as in) nourishing a servant or concubine, it would be fortunate for him:' -- but a great affair cannot be dealt with in this way.

 4. 'A superior man retires notwithstanding his likings; a small man cannot attain to this.'

-5. 'He retires in an admirable way, and with firm correctness there will be good fortune:'--this is due to the rectitude of his purpose.
+5. 'He retires in an admirable way, and with firm correctness there will be good fortune:' -- this is due to the rectitude of his purpose.

-6. 'He retires in a noble way, and his doing so will be advantageous in every respect:'--he who does so has no doubts about his course.
+6. 'He retires in a noble way, and his doing so will be advantageous in every respect:' -- he who does so has no doubts about his course.

-p.
+###### p.
 309

-XXXIV.
+<a name="fr_"></a>[XXXIV](#fn_223).
 (The trigram representing) heaven and above it that for thunder form Tâ Kwang.
 The superior man, in accordance with this, does not take a step which is not according to propriety.

-1. 'He manifests his vigour in his toes:'--this will certainly lead to exhaustion.
+1. 'He manifests his vigour in his toes:' -- this will certainly lead to exhaustion.

-2. 'The second NINE, (undivided), shows that with firm correctness there will be good fortune:'--this is due to its being in the centre, (and its subject exemplifying the due mean).
+2. 'The second NINE, (undivided), shows that with firm correctness there will be good fortune:' -- this is due to its being in the centre, (and its subject exemplifying the due mean).

 3. 'The small man uses all his strength; in the case of the superior man it is his rule not to do so.'

-4. 'The fence is opened and the horns are not entangled:'--(the subject of the line) still advances.
+4. 'The fence is opened and the horns are not entangled:' -- (the subject of the line) still advances.

-5. 'He loses his ram and hardly perceives it:'--he is not in his appropriate place.
+5. 'He loses his ram and hardly perceives it:' -- he is not in his appropriate place.

-6. 'He is unable either to retreat or to advance:'--this is owing to his want of care.
-'If he realise the difficulty (of his position), there will be good fortune:'--his error will not be prolonged.
+6. 'He is unable either to retreat or to advance:' -- this is owing to his want of care.
+'If he realise the difficulty (of his position), there will be good fortune:' -- his error will not be prolonged.

-p.
+###### p.
 310

-XXXV.
+<a name="fr_"></a>[XXXV](#fn_224).
 (The trigram representing) the earth and that for the bright (sun) coming forth above it form Žin.
 The superior man, according to this, gives himself to make more brilliant his bright virtue.

-1. 'He appears wishing to advance, but (at the same time) being kept back:'--all-alone he pursues the correct course.
-'Let him maintain a large and generous mind, and there will be no error:'--he has not yet received an official charge.
+1. 'He appears wishing to advance, but (at the same time) being kept back:' -- all-alone he pursues the correct course.
+'Let him maintain a large and generous mind, and there will be no error:' -- he has not yet received an official charge.

-2. 'He will receive this great blessing:'--for he is in the central place and the correct position for him.
+2. 'He will receive this great blessing:' -- for he is in the central place and the correct position for him.

-3. 'All (around) trust him:'--their (common) aim is to move upwards and act.
+3. 'All (around) trust him:' -- their (common) aim is to move upwards and act.

 4. '(He advances like) a marmot.
-However firm and correct he may be, his position is one of peril:'--his place is not that appropriate for him.
+However firm and correct he may be, his position is one of peril:' -- his place is not that appropriate for him.

-5. 'Let him not concern himself whether he fails or succeeds:'--his movement in advance will afford ground for congratulation.
+5. 'Let him not concern himself whether he fails or succeeds:' -- his movement in advance will afford ground for congratulation.

-6. 'He uses his horns only to punish (the rebellious people of) his city:'--his course of procedure is not yet brilliant.
+6. 'He uses his horns only to punish (the rebellious people of) his city:' -- his course of procedure is not yet brilliant.

-p.
+###### p.
 311

-XXXVI.
+<a name="fr_"></a>[XXXVI](#fn_225).
 (The trigram representing) the earth and that for the bright (sun) entering within it form Ming Î. The superior man, in accordance with this, conducts his management of men;--he shows his intelligence by keeping it obscured.

-1. 'The superior man (is revolving his) going away:'--(in such a case) he feels it right not to eat.
+1. 'The superior man (is revolving his) going away:' -- (in such a case) he feels it right not to eat.

 2. 'The good fortune of (the subject of) the second SIX, divided,' is due to the proper fashion of his acting according to his circumstances.

 3. With the aim represented by 'hunting in the south' a great achievement is accomplished.

-4. 'He has (just) entered into the left side of the belly (of the dark land):'--he is still able to carry out the idea in his (inner) mind.
+4. 'He has (just) entered into the left side of the belly (of the dark land):' -- he is still able to carry out the idea in his (inner) mind.

 5. 'With the firm correctness of the count of Kî,' his brightness could not be (quite) extinguished.

-6. 'He had at first ascended to (the top of) the sky:'--he might have enlightened the four quarters
+6. 'He had at first ascended to (the top of) the sky:' -- he might have enlightened the four quarters

-p.
+###### p.
 312

 of the kingdom.
-'His future shall be to go into the earth:'--he has failed to fulfil the model (of a ruler).
+'His future shall be to go into the earth:' -- he has failed to fulfil the model (of a ruler).

-XXXVII.
+<a name="fr_"></a>[XXXVII](#fn_226).
 (The trigram representing) fire, and that for wind coming forth from it, form Kiâ Zăn.
 The superior man, in accordance with this, orders his words according to (the truth of) things, and his conduct so that it is uniformly consistent.

 1. 'He establishes restrictive regulations in his household:--(he does so), before any change has taken place in their wills.